dmakogon/clouddevelop2015/README.md

 Note: With the relational tables, we have one row per task category.
-We could certainly do that with Documents, but since we have the ability to contain an array of IDs within a document, it seems to make sense to do so.
+We could certainly do that with Documents, but since we have the ability to contain an array of IDs within a document, it make sense to take advantage of arrays.

 We"d then have something like this:

 ```
 {
 	"type": "Category",
-	categoryId: "3",
+	"id": "Category3",
 	"description": "Work"
 }
 {
 	"type": "Category",
-	categoryId: "5",
+	"id": "Category5",
 	"description": "Indoors"
 }
 {
-	"type": "TaskCategories"
+	"type": "Task",
-	"id": "2"
+	"id": "Task2",
-	CategoryIds: [ "3", "5" ]
+	"description": "Finalize walkthrough doc"
 }
+{
+	"type": "TaskCategories",
+	"id": "...",
+	"taskId": "Task2"
+	"categoryIds": [ "Category3", "Category5" ]
+}
 ```

 However:
- - This would require two lookups.
+ - This would require multiple lookups, to retrieve task detail and category detail
  - To find all tasks within a given category, you"d need to search each array of TaskCategories for a given category ID (and then query each Task by Id to get task details).

 ### Task Categories: Approach 2 - Task with category IDs

-As an alternative:
- - Task document, with array of Category ID"s
- - Since there"s a bounded number of categories, we don"t have an issue storing them in the main document.
+As an alternative, we can simply store the array of categories directly in the Task document.

 ```
 {
 	"type": "Task",
-	"id": "2",
+	"id": "Task2",
 	"description": "Finalize walkthrough doc",
-	categories: [ "3", "5" ]
+	"categories": [ "Category3", "Category5" ]
 }
 ```
-Approach #2 still requires searching each task"s array, but there"d be no need for additional queries to retrieve Task details.
+Approach #2 still requires searching each task's array to find all tasks for a given category, but there'd be no need for additional queries to retrieve Task details.

 Optionally, we could denormalize data to optimize our read query:
  - Task document, with array of Category ID + Category name